 A professional sports franchise has countless revenue streams bringing in money to the organization, but this does not mean that it sees a lot of sales.

 Sports franchises need to be run like well-oiled machines.
 Some are worth billions of dollars and are valued more than some S&P 500 companies.
 It often takes an army of staff and a very competent leader to keep things organized, so you can begin to see why hiring the right Chief Sales Officer or Chief Revenue Officer is a crucial piece of the executive team.
 Let’s dive a little deeper into what these positions do, and how to hire the right person to do the job.

 Sales!
 Well, that’s a little too simply put, but you get the idea.
 A Chief Sales Officer or CSO deals with sales within the organization.
 They set target goals, forecast growth, and make the important decisions that shape the sales team, one of the most important groups in the entire franchise.
-Your perfect Chief Sales Officer is aggressive and an executioner, someone who knows exactly how to close deals and get the big wins for the franchise.
+Your perfect Chief Sales Officer:

 The complexity and intricacy of a sports organization does make this job more difficult than a business with a single sales channel.
 Everything from merchandise, tickets, concession stand offerings, and community sponsorships, need to be executed to perfection.
 The key is to continue to grow the sales targets of the organization regardless of the performance on the field.
 Clearly, the job is made easier when the team is winning games and making deep playoff runs, but every franchise in sports has their down years.
 The Chief Sales Officer needs to show that the team can be monetizable and appealing to fans, even in losing seasons.